DVFS-IIT-Gandhinagar/Distributed-Virtual-File-System/docs/features/trash.md

 Each user root on a FileServer maintains a dedicated `.trash/` folder:
 - **Automatic Initialization**: Created automatically on user creation or first trash operation.
 - **Reserved Name**: The name `.trash` is reserved by the FileServer.
 Any attempt to create a file or folder named `.trash` via `create` or `mkdir` is rejected with an error.
 - **Physical Relocation**: Trashing uses `os.Rename` to move the physical file or directory on the host filesystem into `.trash/`.
-Subtree paths and internal inode parent pointers are updated in memory.
+Subtree paths and internal inode parent pointers are updated in memory, and the persistent `InodeStore` is updated via `RenamePrefix` to reflect the path changes.

 ### 2.2 Collision-Safe Renaming in Trash
 If a user trashes a file named `report.pdf` from `mydrive/docs/`, and later trashes another file named `report.pdf` from `mydrive/downloads/`, storing both in `.trash/` would cause an OS collision.